 So, how does your wheel look?
 Does your wheel look and feel balanced?
 Can you see the areas you are neglecting and the ones you are thriving at?
 And if this wheel was rolling down the road, would it roll smoothly?

-Let’s now have a glimpse into your ‘perfect life’ so that you know what you are aiming for.
+Now download the second template HERE which allows you to create your New wheel.
+Let’s have a glimpse into your ‘perfect life’ so that you know what you are aiming for.
 A balanced life doesn’t mean getting 10 out of 10 in each segment; some areas need more attention and focus than others at any time.
 And inevitably, you will need to make choices and compromises as your time and energy become limited.